cpina/github-action-push-to-another-repository/README.md

 OpenSSL version mismatch.
 Built against 3050003f, you have 30500010
 ```

 **Root Cause**: The Alpine Linux base image was using inconsistent OpenSSL versions between the container's SSH client and the system's OpenSSL library.
+This is a known issue tracked in the Alpine Linux project: https://gitlab.alpinelinux.org/alpine/aports/-/issues/17547

 **Solution**: Updated the Dockerfile to:
 1. Pin Alpine to version 3.20 for consistency